|Location:||Cambodia – Oddar Meanchey province|

 Inclusive Development International, together with local partners Equitable Cambodia and LICADHO, filed another complaint with Bonsucro’s grievance mechanism on behalf of the families in 2016.
 Two years later, the complaint was dismissed by Bonsucro’s board on the grounds that it had not received “cogent evidence that…Mitr Phol breached the terms of Bonsucro’s Code of Conduct in place at the time.”

 Inclusive Development International, Equitable Cambodia and LICADHO also filed a precedent-setting complaint against Bonsucro with the UK National Contact Point for Responsible Business Conduct for failing to hold its member company accountable for gross human rights abuses.
-The U.K. National Contact Point admitted the complaint, finding that multi-stakeholder initiatives like Bonsucro are in fact bound by the international human rights norms codified in the Organisation for Economic Co-operation and Development (OECD) Guidelines on Multinational Enterprises.
+The U.K. National Contact Point admitted the complaint, asserting that multi-stakeholder initiatives like Bonsucro are in fact bound by the international human rights norms codified in the Organisation for Economic Co-operation and Development (OECD) Guidelines on Multinational Enterprises.
+In January 2022 the National Contact Point found that Bonsucro had violated its international human rights responsibilities and breached the OECD Guidelines when it readmitted Mitr Phol as a member.

 It has been a long road to justice for the Oddar Meanchey communities, and there’s still a way to go, but there is now real hope that Mitr Phol and its industry enablers will finally be held to account.